 A Guide to T-Accounting (With Examples)

-A black t-account
+A blank t-account

 What is a T-account?